thumbsup/thumbsup/README.md

   --seo-location          Location where the site will be hosted.
 If provided, sitemap.xml and robots.txt will be created.  [string] [default: null]

 Misc options:
-  --config       JSON config file (one key per argument)  [string] --log          Print a detailed text log  [choices: "default", "info", "debug", "trace"] [default: "default"] --usage-stats  Enable anonymous usage statistics  [boolean] [default: true] --dry-run      Update the index, but don't create the media files / website  [boolean] [default: false]
+  --config         JSON config file (one key per argument)  [string] --database-file  Path to the database file  [string] --log-file       Path to the log file  [string] --log            Print a detailed text log  [choices: "default", "info", "debug", "trace"] [default: "default"] --usage-stats    Enable anonymous usage statistics  [boolean] [default: true] --dry-run        Update the index, but don't create the media files / website  [boolean] [default: false]

 Deprecated:
   --original-photos       Copy and allow download of full-size photos  [boolean]